bear-rsg/otter-grader-docker/README.md

-# Docker container for MSc Bioinformatics Otter Grader Marking container
+# Docker container for MSc Bioinformatics Otter Grader Marking

 ## Instructions
 The Dockerfile here contains the build script for a container which has installed Otter Grader for marking student submissions.
 It is built on the R 4.0.3 base image, which is itself a Debian based container.